 Jealous of your neighbor’s lush and verdant lawn?
-The secret behind a fantastic looking lawn is aeration and overseeding in tandem with a comprehensive maintenance plan.
+The secret behind a fantastic-looking property is aeration and overseeding in tandem with a comprehensive maintenance plan.
 Aeration and overseeding is a two-step process designed to de-stress lawns, encourage root development, and promote new growth.
-The following is a more detailed look at these two important processes and why fall is an excellent time to get these yard tasks completed:
+The following is a more detailed look at these two essential processes and why the fall is an excellent time to complete these yard tasks.

-Aeration is a way to de-stress lawns that have become compacted over the long, hot, and active days of summer.
-Aerating does so by perforating your lawn with many tiny holes that allow air, water, and other nutrients to easily penetrate straight to your lawn’s root systems.
-In return, the roots of your grass will be better able to extend more deeply and produce a stronger, more vibrant above-ground look.
-The process of just loosening up your lawn’s compact soil provides fantastic results in encouraging such root development and creating an overall greater grass growing environment.
+Aeration is a way to de-stress lawns that have become compacted over the long, hot, and active summer days.
+Aerating does so by perforating your property with many tiny holes that allow air, water, and other nutrients to penetrate straight to your lawn’s root systems.
+In return, the grass root zone will be better able to extend more deeply and produce a more robust and vibrant above-ground look.
+In addition, loosening up your lawn’s compacted soil results in encouraging root development and creating an overall grass-growing environment.

 Other advantages of the aeration process include:

-Proper aeration is also key for setting up your lawn for overseeding.
-Overseeding involves planting new seeds over the top of current lawns, whether they are bare, thinning, or appear normal.
-When done promptly after aerating your soil, the seeds are able to fall neatly into the holes left behind by the aeration machines and have ample space to germinate and thrive.
+Proper aeration is also vital in setting up your lawn for overseeding.
+Overseeding involves planting new seeds over the top of current yards, whether they are bare, thinning, or appear normal.
+When done promptly after aerating your soil, the seeds can fall neatly into the holes left behind by the aeration machines and have ample space to germinate and thrive.
 After overseeding, professional lawn care technicians work to ensure excess seeds fall into the open aeration holes.
-This process is great for improving the density of your grass and enhancing its overall color.
+This process is excellent for improving the density of your grass and enhancing its overall color.

 With over 25 years of landscaping experience, Burkholder Landscaping knows how to make your lawn and landscape thrive.
 We have a team of highly experienced and knowledgeable lawn care professionals.
-Our aeration and overseeding service in the fall, followed by one of our comprehensive landscape maintenance packages will ensure that you will soon enjoy that beautiful lush yard you have been dreaming of!
+Our aeration and overseeding service in the fall, followed by one of our comprehensive landscape maintenance packages, will ensure you can enjoy that beautiful lush dream yard!
 Contact us today for a consultation and more information about our lawn care services!